All you need is a basic cake, a few supplies, and you can make a fantastic Spider-Man cake in no time at all with these tips.

-I would love to share a fabulous red-velvet cake recipe with you, but things have been busy lately ... too busy.
-I didn't have time to experiment in the kitchen like I would normally do and don't have a tried and true recipe on hand for red velvet cake, so I made up a couple of boxes of cake mix, substituting the oil for apple sauce of course, and then made my own vanilla icing.
+I would love to share a fabulous red-velvet cake recipe with you, but things have been busy lately.
+I didn’t have time to experiment in the kitchen as I would normally do and I don’t have a tried and true recipe on hand for red velvet cake.
+So, I made this cake using a couple of boxes of cake mix, substituting the oil for apple sauce, and then made my own vanilla icing.

-This cake took two boxes of red velvet cake mix.
-I divided it between three 8" round cake pans.
+This cake took two boxes of red velvet cake mix which I divided between three 8″ round cake pans.

-I don't normally use baking paper in cake pans, instead I grease them by brushing melted butter around the base and sides and then shake flour over the top, moving the pan around until all of the butter is covered in a thin layer of flour, and then I shake the excess out.
+I don’t normally use baking paper in cake pans.
+Instead, I grease them by brushing melted butter around the base and sides and then shake flour over the top, moving the pan around until all of the butter is covered in a thin layer of flour.
+I then shake the excess out.

 I then added red sprinkles to the top of the cake and a Spider-Man candle.